ZhanqiuHu/sokoban-ocaml/README.md

 Note that a move that causes the player to end up on an obstacle/boundary will not take place.
 Also, if the input command is anything other than the above characters, a warning will be printed and ask you to retype an input.
 The objective of the game is to push all blocks (yellow) into holes (black X).
-You cannot push two blocks in a row.
 Once all the holes have been filled, both players must step on the exit to teleport to the next level (gate image).
 There are breakable objects which are depicted as gray blocks.
-You can try to "walk" on them twice (enter the command that would otherwise cause you to collide with the object) to break them and turn that tile into a walkable tile.
+You can try to "walk" on them twice (press the key that would otherwise cause you to collide with the object) to break them and turn that tile into a walkable tile.
 You do not need to break all these objects to finish the level.
 The last room is a "win" room which has no exit and a win message displayed.

+Click on the "RESET" button to reset the game, restarting from first level.
-Close the window to quit the game.
+Click on the "QUIT" button to quit the game.

 # Getting the GUI to Work
 ## For Mac: